Bettery Inc.

-BETTERY Inc. was a privately held company based in Portland, Oregon.
-It provided a retail store-based reusable battery exchange service to consumers.
-BETTERY kiosks or "Swap Stations" allow consumers to buy ready to use reusable AA or AAA batteries that can be used just like any other single use battery.
+BETTERY Inc. was a privately held company based in Portland, Oregon, that provided a retail store-based reusable battery exchange service to consumers.
+BETTERY kiosks or "Swap Stations" allowed consumers to buy ready-to-use reusable AA or AAA batteries that can be used like a single-use battery.
 Once drained, the batteries can be swapped for a fully tested and charged replacement.

-The company previously had placed five kiosks at Whole Foods Market locations in the Pacific Northwest and placed five additional kiosks at Whole Foods and Safeway stores in Seattle and Portland.
-The BETTERY brand was sold in 2014 to Green Box Batteries, LLC, a Tacoma, WA privately held company.
-Green Box Batteries, LLC has re-launched the BETTERY brand with a focus on bringing batteries to the world of subscription services much like Netflix did for DVD rentals.
+The company had placed five kiosks at Whole Foods Market locations in the Pacific Northwest and placed five additional kiosks at Whole Foods and Safeway stores in Seattle and Portland.

+The BETTERY brand was sold in 2014 to Green Box Batteries of Tacoma, Washington.
+Green Box Batteries was since renamed WeCycle Battery Box.

 Environmental Impact

 Batteries account for >1% of waste poundage, but 88% of mercury, 52% of cadmium, and in total they account for 50-70% of all heavy metal contaminants in landfills including Zinc, Manganese, Lead, Nickel, Cobalt, Cadmium, Arsenic, and Mercury depending on the battery chemistry mix in a given landfill location.
 By using a reusable battery swap service, battery use has up to 30 times less impact on air pollutants (such as Carbon, Nitrogen, and Methane gases) than disposable batteries.
 That is equivalent to driving a car 1,243 miles less each year per consumer.

 By making it easier for consumers to use reusable battery technology, The BETTERY brand reduces the volume of batteries that are thrown away in the U.S. every year.
 Approximately 90 percent of portable batteries manufactured in the US are alkaline dry cells with a global annual production exceeding 10 billion units.
 Today, the majority of these batteries end up in landfills.

 Each BETTERY reusable battery can be swapped and reused up to a thousand times before it is recycled back into the manufacturing stream.
 Consumers can use the BETTERY kiosk to drop off traditional single-use batteries, where they will be recycled.
 The contents of recycled batteries can be salvaged to make metal and other raw materials.